rpigu-i/rfidsnatcher/README.md

 If the key card is successfully cracked, you will receive an SMS indicating this.

 Remember this is for educational/demo purposes only.
 Use at your own risk.

+# Contributing

+If you would like to add to this project, please fork it and create a pull request.